Pranavkhade/GOFindBias/README.md

 # GOFindBias: Analysis tool for finding bias in the GAF files.
-GOFindBias is developed to provide the user with some insightful statistics about the [GAF](http://www.geneontology.org/page/go-annotation-file-formats) file to determine if the conclusions on the gene ontology studies can be biased because of abstract terms or the high throughput experiments([1](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003063)).
-This tool selects and gives statistics about only entries having 'EXP','IDA','IPI','IMP','IGI','IEP' evidence code since they are found to be most reliable one[2](http://www.geneontology.org/book/export/html/799).
+GOFindBias is developed to provide the user with some insightful statistics about the [GAF](http://www.geneontology.org/page/go-annotation-file-formats) file to determine if the conclusions on the gene ontology studies can be biased because of abstract terms or the high throughput experiments([1](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003063))..

 Statistics Provided by the tool are as follows:
 1. Shannon's equitability.
 2. Top 'n' PubMed and GO terms.
-3. Statistical test to compare two different [GAF](http://www.geneontology.org/page/go-annotation-file-formats) files.
+3. KS test to compare two different [GAF](http://www.geneontology.org/page/go-annotation-file-formats) files.
+4. Mutual terms between two GAF files which are among 'n' most frequent terms and their respective frequencies.

 ### Prerequisites: